insys-icom/M3_Container/doc/Install_SDK_as_LXC_container.md

 	m3sdk / # tar zcf rootfs.tar.gz bin etc home lib media mnt opt root sbin usr var
 	</pre>

 On the host system (not within the SDK) prepare the place for the root file system of the new LXC container.
 Depending on your linux distribution the place to install LXC container may be different.
-It's assumed, all containers are located in "/etc/lxc":
+It's assumed, all containers are located in "/var/lib/lxc".
+Create a directory for the new container:
 	<pre>
-	root@host # mkdir -p /etc/lxc/m3sdk/rootfs
+	root@host # mkdir -p /var/lib/lxc/m3sdk/rootfs
 	</pre>

 Transfer the packed content of the SDK to the new directory of the host system and extract it:
     <pre>
-	root@host # scp root@IP-address-of-SDK:/rootfs.tar.gz /etc/lxc/m3sdk/rootfs
+	root@host # scp root@IP-address-of-SDK:/rootfs.tar.gz /var/lib/lxc/m3sdk/rootfs
-    root@host # cd /etc/lxc/m3sdk/rootfs
+    root@host # cd /var/lib/lxc/m3sdk/rootfs
     root@host rootfs # tar xf rootfs.tar.gz
     </pre>